pebakery/pebakery-docs/Commands/Registry/RegWrite.md

 ### Example 2

 In cases where a registry key contains a `#` character followed by numbers PEBakery can mistakenly interpret this as a parameter passed from a `Run` command, even when this is not intended.
-The following example demonstrates when this behavior can occur and a workaround that can be used to ensure the intended result.
+The following example demonstrates when this behavior can occur and the correct action to take to ensure the intended result.

 ```pebakery